 Over the project period of two years, the partnership with the 13 banks will enable access to banking services to over 800,000 individuals (combined population of the 54 local units).
 Moreover, this exercise will facilitate social security payments to more than 121,000 beneficiaries through a formal banking channel and at the locations that are nearer and convenient to them.
 This newly established channel is expected to facilitate transfer of over NPR 11.9 billion government grant to local units resulting in an annual saving of NPR 233 million for the government through the elimination of ghost beneficiaries.

-As of March 2019, 13 Commercial Banks have launched 42 physical branches in total (as shown in the table above).
+As of August 2019, 13 Commercial Banks have launched 47 physical branches in total (as shown in the table above).
 The remaining branches are in the process of being launched soon.
-Some of the remaining branches are located in regions which have been rendered inaccessible due to heavy winter snowfall and, therefore, must wait till spring time around April/May 2019.

 Out of the 116 local units that remained to be served before Sakchyam’s intervention, Sakchyam planned to support the launch of commercial bank branches in 54 local units which were located in Sakchyam’s priority districts in Karnali Province, Sudurpaschim Province and Province no. 5.
 In the remaining 62 local units, commercial banks would establish branches solely with their own investment.
 According to the Nepal Bankers’ Association (NBA), as of March 2019, out of the total 753 local units, 704 now have at least one commercial bank branch and only 49 local units remain unserved.
-With Sakchyam’s support, partner commercial banks have so far launched branches in 42 out of 54 (74%) allotted local units.
-Out of the 62 local units which will not receive Sakchyam’s support, only 27 (44%) have seen the establishment of a commercial bank branch.
+With Sakchyam’s support, partner commercial banks have so far launched branches in 47 out of 54 (87%) allotted local units.